henryhyu/claude-code-agents-hooks-documentation/docs/developer-guide.md

 - **Continuous integration**: Run tests on every commit
 - **Performance testing**: Include performance regression tests

-This developer guide provides a comprehensive foundation for working with the Anthropic Style GitHub Page codebase.
+This developer guide provides a comprehensive foundation for working with the Claude Code Agents Hooks Documentation Guide codebase.
 For specific API details, see the [API Documentation](api.md), and for architectural decisions, see the [Architecture Documentation](architecture.md).